dafny-lang/dafny/docs/DafnyRef/UserGuide.md

    - `--warn-as-errors` --- turn all warnings into errors, which alters [dafny's exit code](#sec-exit-code)

 - those that affect dafny` as a whole, such as
-   - `--cores` (set the number of cores dafny should use)
+   - `--cores` --- set the number of cores dafny should use
-   - `--show-snippets` (emit a line or so of source code along with an error message)
+   - `--show-snippets` --- emit a line or so of source code along with an error message
-   - `--library` (include this file in the program, but do not verify or compile it)
+   - `--library` --- include this file in the program, but do not verify or compile it (multiple such library files can be listed using multiple instances of the `--library` option)
 - those that affect the syntax of dafny, such as
    - `--prelude`
    - `--unicode-char`